-- (2) Integrate signs with the building and landscaping Signs should be carefully coordinated with the architectural design, overall color scheme and landscaping.
-Signs should be designed to complement or enhance the other signs for a building. - (3) Unified sign band Whenever possible, signs located on buildings with the same blockface should be placed at the same height, in order to create a unified sign band.
+(3) Unified sign band - Whenever possible, signs located on buildings with the same block-face should be placed at the same height, in order to create a unified sign band.
 Wall signs should be located at the first-floor level only for retail commercial uses.